cobibean/delphi/backup/marketplace-v5.ts.md

  * Place a bid on an auction
  * @param auctionId The ID of the auction
  * @param bidAmount The bid amount (can be in ETH format or wei format)
- * @param wallet The user's wallet
+ * @param account The user's account
  */
 export async function placeBid(
   auctionId: string,
   bidAmount: string,
-  wallet: any
+  account: any
 ): Promise<{ transactionHash?: string, success: boolean, error?: string }> {
   try {
     // Determine if bidAmount is already in wei format